 - Functional + goal-directed training to assist in improving quality of life and independence

 Other relevant interventions from other allied health professions include:

 - Occupational therapy: for optimising upper limb function, improving activities of daily living such as dressing, going to school and socialising in the community.
 Can also assist with necessary equipment for mobility, movement etc.

 - Speech pathology : Can assist with any speech disorders, swallowing difficulties and learn new ways of communication e.g. communication devices or a communication board

 - Exercise physiology: Can help with creating a strength and conditioning program targeting upper and lower limbs to improve movement and mobility

 - Podiatry: can assist with gait abnormalities, fitting of AFO’s and orthopaedic footwear

-At Generation Physio and Allied Health, we have Physiotherapists who have high interest in treating Cerebral Palsy and other Paediatric related conditions.
+At Gen Physio, we have Physiotherapists who have high interest in treating Cerebral Palsy and other Paediatric related conditions.
 To find out more please call 1300 122 884.
 Our friendly Support team will match you with the most suitable therapist to treat your child.